PureStorage-OpenConnect/Jenkins-Fa-Snapshot-Ci-Pipeline/README.md

 ![pipeline](https://user-images.githubusercontent.com/15145995/53749355-1c7a2580-3e9f-11e9-83aa-7cacdae17bda.PNG)

-This example Jenkins Pipeline checks a SQL Server data tools project and solution out of GitHub (the code), builds this into a DACPAC (the artefict), refreshes a pseudo test database from a pseudo production database and then applies the DACPAC to the test database.
+This example Jenkins Pipeline checks a SQL Server data tools project and solution out of GitHub (the code), builds this into a DACPAC (the artifict), refreshes a pseudo test database from a pseudo production database and then applies the DACPAC to the test database.

 ## Prerequisites